 On March 11, 2011, a 9.0 magnitude undersea earthquake occurred off the coast of Japan.
 The earthquake triggered an extremely destructive tsunami wave that struck Japan shortly after the earthquake.
 These events have caused extensive and severe structural damage in Japan, including heavy damage to roads and railways, as well as fires in many areas.
 Many electrical generators ceased operation, and nuclear reactors suffered debilitating explosions.
 As a result of these disasters, there have been various disruptions to certain of our customers' production of vehicles and to the flow of parts from production facilities in Japan that supply the worldwide automotive industry.
 We did not experience any significant production delays stemming from the impact of these disasters on our suppliers.
-However, several of our customers decreased or canceled production orders on a number of vehicle models during the First Half 2011.
-While these reductions began to taper off during the latter part of the First Half 2011, we cannot be certain that additional delays or reductions will not be experienced during future quarterly periods.
+However, several of our customers decreased or canceled production orders on a number of vehicle models during the first half of 2011.

 Cost of Sales.
-Cost of sales increased to \$83,258,000 in the First Half 2011 from \$37,653,000 in the First Half 2010 an increase of \$45,605,000, or 121%, primarily reflecting the higher sales resulting for the acquisition of W.E.T. which had cost of sales totaling \$34,840,000.
-A portion of W.E.T.'s cost of sales totaling \$1,151,000 represented the impact of the purchase method of accounting for W.E.T. inventory on the acquisition date which requires that the inventory purchased be recorded at fair value.
+Cost of sales increased to \$177,671,000 during YTD 2011 from \$59,334,000 YTD 2010, an increase of \$118,337,000, or 199%, primarily reflecting the higher sales resulting for the acquisition of W.E.T. which had cost of sales totaling \$107,042,000.
+A portion of W.E.T.'s cost of sales totaling \$1,497,000 represented the impact of the purchase method of accounting for W.E.T. inventory on the acquisition date which requires that the inventory purchased be recorded at fair value.
 This fair value increase is included in cost of sales as the underlying inventory is sold and replaced with new inventory which is recorded at the lower of cost or market value.
-Excluding this adjustment, W.E.T.'s gross margin percentage for the period would have been 25.4%.
-We estimate that the remaining amount of the fair value adjustment for inventory totaling approximately \$380,000 will be recorded in cost of sales during the third quarter 2011.
-The remaining increase in cost of sales totaling \$10,765,000, or 29%, is attributable to higher sales volumes for Amerigon, higher material costs, including higher costs for components we purchase in the Japanese Yen and due to a higher mix of sales on higher cost, lower gross margin programs.
-The gross profit percentage during the First Half 2011 was 26.3% and was 29.0% during the First Half 2010.
-This decrease is primarily attributable to the lower gross margin on W.E.T.'s inventory, higher material costs for Amerigon, including the effects of a stronger Japanese Yen and an unfavorable change in the mix of products sold.
+Excluding this adjustment, W.E.T.'s gross margin percentage for the period would have been 24.7%.
+The remaining increase in cost of sales totaling \$11,295, or 19%, is attributable to higher sales volumes for Amerigon, higher material costs, including higher costs for components we purchase in the Japanese Yen and due to a higher mix of sales on higher cost, lower gross margin programs.
+The gross profit percentage during YTD 2011 was 25.5% and was 28.6% during YTD 2010.
+This decrease is primarily attributable to the lower gross margin on W.E.T. sales, the impact of the purchase accounting fair value adjustment on W.E.T.'s inventory, higher material costs for Amerigon, including the effects of a stronger Japanese Yen, an unfavorable change in the mix of products sold and decreased unit sales prices on certain vehicle programs.